English

 KHM public opening

-Public Opening (1891)
+Public opening (1891)

 The Kunsthistorisches Museum opens its doors to the public, showcasing the vast and diverse art collection amassed by the Habsburgs over centuries.
 It has become a hub for art enthusiasts, scholars, and visitors from around the world, offering a glimpse into the rich cultural heritage of the Austrian Empire.